Records are your accounting and other financial information documents kept in an organized way.

 - if you have converted any paper records or supporting documents into an electronic version

-- if you are involved in e-commerce (for information about e-commerce, go to Conducting business on the Internet);
+- if you are involved in e-commerce (for information about e-commerce, go to Doing business on the Internet);

 - if you are a GST/HST registrant